coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

    When turned on (it is off by default), this :term:`flag` enables support for nested
-   proofs: a new assertion command can be inserted before the current proof is finished, in which case Coq will temporarily switch to the proof of this *nested lemma*.
-When the proof of the nested lemma is finished (with :cmd:`Qed` or :cmd:`Defined`), its statement will be made available (as if it had been proved before starting the previous proof) and Coq will switch back to the proof of the previous assertion.
+   proofs: a new assertion command can be inserted before the current proof is finished, in which case Rocq will temporarily switch to the proof of this *nested lemma*.
+When the proof of the nested lemma is finished (with :cmd:`Qed` or :cmd:`Defined`), its statement will be made available (as if it had been proved before starting the previous proof) and Rocq will switch back to the proof of the previous assertion.

 .. flag:: Printing Goal Names